by James Patrick Jordan

 La Modelo has a rate of overcrowding of over 50%, with prisoners often having to sleep in shifts because of lack of space.
 It is frequently listed as one of the world’s worst and most dangerous prisons.
 In 2016, the remains of more than 100 dismembered prisoners and visitors were discovered in the jail’s drain pipes.
 The massacre at La Modelo facility happened just days before the 20th anniversary of an accord between the U.S. government and Colombia to reform and improve Colombia’s prison system.
 After 20 years, rather than improvements, overcrowding of jails has reached the highest levels in Colombia’s history, penitentiaries have been militarized, and human rights abuses are endemic, occurring daily.
 The accords with Colombia were the first in an effort by the U.S. government to export mass incarceration across the global South, known as “prison imperialism”.

 So far, Colombia’s health ministry reports 231 confirmed cases of coronavirus in the country, with two deaths registered.
 This number is likely only the tip of the iceberg, given the widespread scarcity of health clinics or testing.
-INPEC, Colombia’s Bureau of Prisons, has minimized and even denied the presence of the virus in the prisons.
-As recently as March 17, INPEC publicly claimed that there were no coronavirus infections in the penal system.
-Only one day later, the CSPP (Committee in Solidarity with the Political Prisoners) reported 93 confirmed cases.
+INPEC, Colombia’s Bureau of Prisons, has minimized and even denied the presence of the virus in the prisons, however given the lack of testing and medical care, as well as the filthy conditions in the jails, their claims cannot be regarded as credible.

 The Colombian government and corporate media described the attacks as efforts to contain a chaotic outbreak of riots that, in the worlds of Justice Minister Margarita Cabellos, masked a “plan to escape”.
 However, those reports were rapidly contradicted by other sources within the government, various nongovernmental organizations, as well as by prisoners.
 The People’s Congress (Congreso de los Pueblos), one of the largest popular organizations in the country said that the casualties at La Modelo were results of indiscriminate fire on the part of Colombia’s Armed Forces.
 Colombian ombudsman Rafael Navarro joined with several Colombian senators who added their voices to the demands of the prisoners to call on President Iván Duque to declare a state of emergency in the prison system and release elderly prisoners as well as all imprisoned for minor, nonviolent crimes, and those with sentences of under eight years.